-The principle behind the intervention logic is that projects should lead to a territorial change in the regions involved.
+The principle behind the intervention logic is that projects should lead to a territorial change, at least in the regions involved in the project.
 This means that projects are required to demonstrate the context in which the debate should be set, including the underlying causes that influence it.
 On this basis the change that the project wants to achieve will emerge more clearly.
 In order to do so projects must define specific objectives and results that are needed to achieve the change.
 These specific objectives and results need to be defined in relation to the programme, thereby also contributing to the achievement of the programme priority specific objectives and results.
 These and other terms are defined as follows:

-The overall project objective explains what the project intends to achieve for the benefit of the involved regions and points to the planned project results.
+✓ The overall project objective explains what the project intends to achieve for the benefit of the involved regions and points to the planned project results.
 The overall project objective has to be broken down into one or more project specific objectives.

 - ✓ The project specific objective defines an immediate goal that the project can realistically achieve within the project lifetime through its planned activities and related outputs and deliverables.
 The project specific objective needs to contribute to the overall project objective.
 The project should specify up to three specific objectives.
-At the end of the project, it should be verifiable whether the specific objective has been reached or not. - ✓ The project activity is the main implementation step or task in the work package that may or may not result in a deliverable or an output; - ✓ The project output is the product that results from the implementation of one or more project. activities.
+At the end of the project, it should be verifiable whether the specific objective has been reached or not. - ✓ The project activity is the main implementation step or task in the work package that may or may not result in a deliverable or an output. - ✓ The project output is the product that results from the implementation of one or more project. activities.
 All project activities and outputs need to be consistent with and contribute to the attainment of one or more project specific objectives.
-All project outputs need to contribute to the programme output indicators; - ✓ The project deliverable capture the implementation of project activities through reports, studies or working documents.
-This means that all deliverables should be able to explain the outcome of intermediate steps of a certain activity; - ✓ The project result is the immediate effect and change compared to the initial situation in the regions subject to cooperation, which the project intends to achieve through its outputs.
+All project outputs need to contribute to the programme output indicators. - ✓ The project deliverable capture the implementation of project activities through reports, studies or working documents.
+This means that all deliverables should be able to explain the outcome of intermediate steps of a certain activity. - ✓ The project result is the immediate effect and change compared to the initial situation in the regions subject to cooperation, which the project intends to achieve through its outputs.
 All project results are to contribute to the programme result indicators. - ✓ The work plan is structured around work packages, which are broken down into one or more activities and deliverables.
-For each single project specific objective one work package should be defined.
-As mentioned above for classic projects it is recommended to specify up to three specific objectives, whereas for small-scale projects one specific objective should be foreseen.
+The number of work packages per project should not go beyond what is necessary to achieve the overall project objective.
+Our recommendation for classic projects is up to three thematic work packages.
+As for small-scale projects, applicants should focus on one single work package.
+Both dissemination and knowledge transfer activities should be embedded in one or more thematic work packages.
+Any work package or activity on project management or communication will be found irrelevant and disregarded from assessment.
+The same applies to deliverables, such as project management handbooks or project steering committee meetings, just to name a few.